Updated March 18, 2026

 Behavior

-All enclosed public spaces — restaurants, bars, cafés, public transport, and transport stops.
+All enclosed public spaces — restaurants, bars, cafés, Kaffeehäuser, public transport, transport stops, shopping centers, and all indoor venues across Vienna.

 How to avoid